 Using the Assessment to Guide Treatment

 Within Module 4: Ability to Calm Self, Level 2, is the skill: Accepts when things are different than planned.
-The professional identifies that the child fails to demonstrate this skill across settings (1:1, group, natural environment).
-The professional then builds programming to teach this skill first in a 1:1 environment as this makes it easier to contrive situations where the child is expected to demonstrate the skill.
-Perhaps the child responds well to social stories to teach self-management strategies and reinforcement for selecting one of those strategies appropriately.
+The professional identifies that the learner fails to demonstrate this skill across settings (1:1, group, natural environment).
+The professional then builds programming to teach this skill first in a 1:1 environment as this makes it easier to contrive situations where the learner is expected to demonstrate the skill.
+Perhaps the learner responds well to social stories to teach self-management strategies and reinforcement for selecting one of those strategies appropriately.
 The professional then writes a goal that is both observable and measurable.
 As intervention begins, staff collect data and the professional continuously evaluates the data to ensure progress.

 The professional repeats this process for each of the modules, beginning with the most foundational skills in that module.
 Through this process, a comprehensive and concrete social skills program emerges.